Thank you to the Grand Junction Kiwanis club for their sponsorship of our therapy programs for children.

 We work in conjunction with the Department of Human Services in order to serve children who are at the highest risk and need.
 We also take referrals from doctors, mental health providers, and privately.

-In the past three years we have been able to assist over 100 individuals in making new progress in their lives through the healing power of therapy animals.
+We are able to assist over 100 individuals each year in making new progress in their lives through the healing power of therapy animals.
 Our goal is to make sure that this incredible form of therapy is available to everyone in our community.